 In 2017, with coppersmith Salah Uddin Hassoun on the first floor of his workshop, surrounded by pieces from his long crafts career.
 I met him for a project I'm working on for Atharna, a new initiative to document Middle Eastern crafts.
 The photo we look shows a piece he did for Sultan Qaboos of Oman: a large handmade lantern, which he sketched the design for in three days.
 The craft itself was a lengthier process, done with a wooden hammer and a small chisel, one beat at a time.

-In 2016, this was the opening slide of a talk I did as part of an ILO/UN organised conference on migration in Delhi.
-It told the stories of a number of Syrians residing in Lebanon, now home to more refugees per capita than any other country in the world: the idea was to introduce the diverse life situations that people from Syria face, both in terms of current situation and possibilities for the future.
+In 2016, preparing the opening slide for a talk at an ILO/UN conference on migration in Delhi.
+The session was based on stories of Syrians living in Lebanon, a country with more refugees per capita than any other in the world, and intended to describe some of the very diverse life situations of Syrians in Lebanon.

-In 2015, documenting the effects of climate change on coastal Bangladesh, one of the areas most affected in the world, and how residents are finding strategies to cope and respond.
+In 2015, documenting the effects of climate change in coastal Bangladesh, one of the areas most affected in the world, and hearing how residents are finding strategies to cope and respond.

-In 2015, at the event we organised as part of Mashallah News' publication 'Night', a collection of photo stories from across different Middle Eastern cities, portraying life during the dark hours.
+In 2015, at the launch of Mashallah News' series 'Night', a collection of photo stories from across different Middle Eastern cities of life during the dark hours.

-In 2015, with Ethiopian runner Aregu Abate, who came to Lebanon as a domestic worker and discovered, by chance, that she is a big running talent.
+In 2015, with Ethiopian runner Aregu Abate, who came to Lebanon as a domestic worker and later became one of the top runners in the country.

-In 2014, at the Dubai book launch of Mashallah News' book 'Beirut Re-Collected', an anthology with 20 stories about forgotten people and places in the Lebanese capital.
+In 2014, at the Dubai book launch of Mashallah News' book 'Beirut Re-Collected', an anthology with 20 stories about forgotten places in the Lebanese capital.

 In 2014, meeting with volunteers cleaning up the streets after an explosion hit a neighbourhood in the centre of the city.
-Tripoli, because of its geographical and socio-cultural proximity to Syria, has been affected more than perhaps any other city in Lebanon by the Syrian war.
+Tripoli, because of its geographical and socio-cultural proximity to Syria, has been affected in many ways by the war.

-In 2012, on the one year anniversary of the Libyan revolution-turned-war.
-This is on top of a demolished building inside the private complex of Gaddafi, which was looted and totally destroyed during and after the war.
+In 2012, on the one year anniversary of the Libyan revolution-turned-war, standing on top of a demolished building inside the private complex of Gaddafi, looted and totally destroyed during and after the war.